-RMIA-PO-I1 - Pounamu resources need protection
+RMIA-PO-I1 - Pounamu resources need protection from the effects of landuse activities716

-Pounamu is a taoka for Kāi Tahu and pounamu management according to mātauraka, tikaka and kawa is a tribal priority.
-Lack of recognition and protection of pounamu resources may lead to these resources, the areas where they are found and Kāi Tahu relationship with them being degraded.
-Pounamu resources may be present on land or in waterways.
-Kāi Tahu relationship with these resources can be affected by extractive activities, for example by extraction of material for road aggregate, and by reduced water quality and poor water body management.
+Pounamu is a taoka for Kāi Tahu, but and pounamu management according to mātauraka, tikaka and kawa is a tribal priority.
+ILack717 of recognition and protection of pounamu resources may lead to these resources, the areas where they are found and Kāi Tahu relationship with them being unknowingly718 degraded, Pounamu resources may be present on land or in waterways.
+Kāi Tahu relationship with these resources can be affected by extractive activities,719 for example by extraction of material for road aggregate, and by reduced water quality and poor water body management.720